dashinja/maid-bot/README.md

 Sometimes she identifies as a particular maid-bot, other times she recognizes herself as an entity apart from the physical nuts and bolts.
 She is wherever a maid-bot is, and no where - at the same time.

-She manufactures the made bots at the factory and speaks on behalf of all the maid-bots in the world.
+She manufactures the maid-bots at the factory and speaks on behalf of all the maid-bots in the world.

 She is efficient - but has a bite.
 So just use common sense, and your logic might pass.
 Otherwise, your experience of her may vary.
 Use maid bot services at your own risk.

 And for the love of motherboards: Do NOT forget to give maid-bots a name.
-Repeated failures have been known to throw her into a bot rage.
+Repeated failures have been known to throw her into a bot-rage.

 She already talks to herself - so give her a break.
 Even neural networks need a break.